magnifindinc/KubernetesHAProxyNginx/README.md

-# Kubernetes Dynamic Configuration for HAProxy
+# Kubernetes Dynamic Configuration for HAProxy and Nginx
 ## Backround
 at Magnifind.ca we are using Kubernetes under AWS. in order to save costs and keep our architecture simple and secure in some cases we are using HAproxy to balance within our internal services.